 [Vertical: 50mv/div, Horizontal: now 50ms/div]

 After many tests like those above, our optimal solution is to run the processor at 8MHz most of the time while breaking up the execution time with multiple 15 millisecond POWER_DOWN sleeps before the CR2032 voltage has time to fall very far.
-This has the added benefit that successive sensor readings start from similar initial voltages.
+(This is especially necessary if you start doing a lot of long integer calculations) This has the added benefit that successive sensor readings start from similar initial voltages.
 The processor is brought down to 1MHz only during the EEprom save event where the block can not be divided (and that only happens when the data buffering arrays are full….)

 [CH2: H.scale: 25msec/div, V.scale 500µA/div via Current Ranger]